eneoli/domain-check/readme.md

 ```

-or the static method `isFree` of the Domain class
+or use the static method `isFree` of the Domain class

 ```js
     const Domain = require('domain-check').Domain;